-- in Windows edition typically:

-- C:\Program Files\Kerio\WinRoute\Firewall\logs

-- in editions Appliance and Box, always:
+- in Windows edition typically: - C:\Program Files\Kerio\WinRoute\Firewall\logs - or run update of the product in editions Appliance and Box b going to /opt/kerio/winroute/logs

-/opt/kerio/winroute/logs

 If the log is not saved in a file on the disk, only records generated since the last login to Kerio Control Engine will be shown.
 After logout (or closing of the window with the administration interface), the records will be lost.